maltekrack/NLstep/README.md

 A central motivation behind NLstep is to overcome the limitations of Harmonic Balance (as implemented in NLvib [2]).
 In particular, NLstep permits to study transient dynamics as well as non-periodi steady state dynamics (e.g. deterministic chaos).
 NLstep is competitive alternative to Harmonic Balance also in the periodic case, especially for sharply or even non-regularized contact, where the transitions (stick/slip; opening/closing) slow down the  harmonic convergence.

+NLstep was developed by Malte Krack and Johann Gross.
+If you use NLstep, please refer to our article [1].
+We always appreciate any kind of feedback you may have.
+If you encounter any problems, which you cannot solve, please do not hesitate to contact the authors of this code (malte.krack@ila.uni-stuttgart.de; johann.gross@ila.uni-stuttgart.de).

 In the following, an overview is given over the tool's key functionality, included examles, and requirements.

 # Key functionality